-In the fourth quarter of 2020, due to the lack of expectation of future use of some assets in two industrial plants, tests performed on other long-lived assets identified impairment losses in property, plant and equipment in the amount of R\$ 411,925, of which R\$ 69,570 in the Special Steel Segment and R\$ 342,355 in the North America Segment, resulting from a recoverable amount below the book value.
+In the fourth quarter of 2020, tests performed on other long-lived assets identified impairment losses in property, plant and equipment in the amount of R\$411,925, of which R\$69,570 in the Special Steel segment and R\$342,355 in the North America segment, resulting from a recoverable amount below the book value.
 These losses were determined based on the difference between the book value and the recoverable amount of these assets, which represents their value in use (higher between the fair value net of disposal expenses and their value in use).
 These losses were recorded in the line of Impairment of non-financial assets in the Consolidated Statements of Income.